FaiqMID/penyakit-fesnuk-gila-geode/README.md

 # PenyakitFesnukGila
 mY penyakit

+opens facebook instead playing or editing the level

-mfw no bindings for EditLevelLayer::onEdit aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa it would be really funny
+except there's no windows bindings for EditLevelLayer::onEdit nooooooooooooooooo, it would be really funny

 <img src="logo.png" width="150" alt="the mod's logo" />